-- A. All proposed new uses and new development occurring within the shoreline jurisdiction must conform to RCW 90.58, the Act, and this Program, whether or not a shoreline permit is required. - B. "The City," for the purposes of making administrative decisions and processing permits as may be required by the Program, means the Mayor of Castle Rock or his/her designees. - C. Permit procedures and enforcement shall be conducted in a manner consistent with constitutional limitations on regulation of private property as specified in WAC 173-26-186 (5) and WAC 173-26-191(2)(a)(iii)(A). - D. Shoreline substantial development permits (SSDPs), shoreline letters of exemption (SLE), SSDP revisions, SCUPs, and shoreline variances are subject to review in accordance with the provisions of the Castle Rock Municipal Code (CRMC) or as subsequently amended. - E. The regulations of the Program shall be used in conjunction with the regulations contained in the CRMC.
+- A. All proposed new uses and new development occurring within the shoreline jurisdiction must conform to RCW 90.58, the Act, and this Program, whether or not a shoreline permit is required. - B. "The City," for the purposes of making administrative decisions and processing permits as may be required by the Program, means the Mayor of Castle Rock or his/her designees. - C. Permit procedures and enforcement shall be conducted in a manner consistent with constitutional limitations on regulation of private property as specified in WAC 173- 26-186 (5) and WAC 173-26-191(2)(a)(iii)(A). - D. Shoreline substantial development permits (SSDPs), shoreline letters of exemption (SLE), SSDP revisions, SCUPs, and shoreline variances are subject to review in accordance with the provisions of the Castle Rock Municipal Code (CRMC) or as subsequently amended. - E. The regulations of the Program shall be used in conjunction with the regulations contained in the CRMC.
 Where there is a conflict between the CRMC and the Program, the Program shall control, as determined by the City. - F. The effective date of an SSDP, SCUP, or shoreline variance permit shall be the date of filing with the Ecology as provided in RCW 90.58.140(6).
 The permit time period does not include the time during which a use or activity was not actually pursued due to the pendency of administrative appeals or legal actions or due to the need to obtain any other government permits and approvals for the development that authorize the development to proceed, including all reasonably related administrative or legal actions on any such permits or approvals. - G. After all local permit administrative appeals or reconsideration periods are complete and the permit documents are amended to incorporate any resulting changes, the City will mail permit using return receipt requested mail to the Department of Ecology regional office and the Office of the Attorney General.
 Projects that require both Conditional Use Permits and or Variances shall be mailed simultaneously with any Substantial Development Permits for the project. - i.
 The permit and documentation of the final local decision will be mailed together with the complete permit application; a findings and conclusions letter; a permit data form (cover sheet); and applicable SEPA documents. - ii.
-Consistent with RCW 90.58.140(6), the state's Shoreline Hearings Board twenty-one-day appeal period starts with the date of filing, which is defined below:
+Consistent with RCW 90.58.140(6), the state's Shorelines Hearings Board twentyone-day appeal period starts with the date of filing, which is defined below: - A. For project that only require a Substantial Development Permit; the date that Ecology receives the City's decision.

-- A. For project that only require a Substantial Development Permit; the date that Ecology receives the City's decision. - B. For a Conditional Use Permit (CUP) or Variance: the date that Ecology's decision on the CUP or Variance is transmitted to the applicant and the City. - C. For SDPs simultaneously mailed with a CUP or VAR to Ecology: the date that Ecology's decision on the CUP or Variance is transmitted to the applicant and the City.
+- B. For a Conditional Use Permit (CUP) or Variance: the date that Ecology's decision on the CUP or Variance is transmitted to the applicant and the City. - C. For SDPs simultaneously mailed with a CUP or VAR to Ecology: the date that Ecology's decision on the CUP or Variance is transmitted to the applicant and the City. - H. Special Procedures for WSDOT projects. - i.
+Permit review time for projects on a state highway.
+Pursuant to RCW 47.01.485, the Legislature established a target of 90 days review time for local governments. - ii.
+Optional Process for allowing construction to commence twenty-one days after date of filing.
+Pursuant to RCW 90.58.140, Washington State Department of Transportation projects that address significant public safety risks may begin twenty-one days after the date of filing if all components of the project will achieve no net loss of shoreline ecological functions.